 3) Pressure and wind system

 The pressure and wind systems in an area are influenced by both latitude and altitude.
 These factors contribute to the circulation of air and affect the climate patterns of a region.

 4) Distance from the sea

-The sea exerts a moderating influence on the climate.
-As the distance from the sea increases, its moderating influence decreases and people experience extreme weather conditions.
-This condition is known as continentality.
+The sea has a moderating effect on the climate.
+Areas closer to the sea experience more stable and moderate temperatures compared to inland regions.
+As the distance from the sea increases, the moderating influence decreases, leading to more extreme weather conditions.
+This phenomenon is known as continentality.